Jack Layton: 2004 election

-Liberal minority government
+38th Canadian Parliament

 With the ruling Liberal Party being reduced to a minority government, revelations of the sponsorship scandal damaging its popularity to the point where both the Conservative Party and the Bloc Québécois were pressing their advantage for a snap election, the prime minister approached the NDP for its support.
 Layton demanded the cancellation of proposed corporate tax cuts and called for an increase in social spending.
 The ensuing compromise in the NDP's favour was protested by the other opposition parties who used it as a pretext to force a non-confidence vote.
 On May 19, two such votes were defeated and Layton's amendments went on to be passed on its final reading vote on June 23.
 As a result of this political coup and his apparent civil behaviour in a spitefully raucous parliament, many political analysts noted that Layton gained increased credibility as an effective leader of an important party, becoming the major second choice leader in many political polls – for example, polling second in Quebec after Gilles Duceppe, despite the low polls for his party as a whole in the province.

 In mid-November 2005, when Liberal support dropped after the Gomery Commission delivered its first report, Layton offered the prime minister several conditions in return for the NDP's continued support, most notably on the issue of privatization of health care in Canada, where Layton wanted strict provisions for controlling public spending on private health care delivery, saying that without "significant action" on the issue, "Mr. Martin can't count on our support."
 Martin for his part offered no comment on a meeting held to discuss the issue, only saying that it was a "good meeting", while Layton publicly expressed his disappointment at the outcome.
 Layton announced he would introduce a motion requesting a February election.
 However, the Martin government refused to allow the election date to be decided by the opposition.
 A motion of non-confidence followed, moved by Stephen Harper and seconded by Layton, triggering the 2006 federal election.
 Layton was working with the Liberal government, but determined he would have a better chance of electoral success by voting against the government and having an election.